Shantom/DailyDungeon/README.md

 Player: Lin, apprentice of the Master.

-Four Holy Beasts: They are the Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Turtle (also called "Black Warrior") of the North.
+Four Holy Beasts: These are the Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Turtle (also called "Black Warrior") of the North.

 Yellow Dragon: The master, central guardian.